AshridgeTechnologies/elemento/stories/Backlog.md

 - Circular dependency gives cryptic message 'item added into group <element-name> created a dependencies error'
 - Show which formula is wrong in 'Unable to display the app due to an error in a formula'
 - P1: Runtime errors in actions give no clue that they have even occurred, let alone where or what
+- Error when try to use page function inside an item component: Cannot use object state that has not been initialised: MainApp.MainPage.TileMatches